metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 ;
 ```

 Höm...
 There seems to be unusual output.
-Its a fiel path.
+Its a file path.
 Why?
 Because hidden behind the variable `ìnputFile` is a path to a file.
 But to read the content of the file.
 Therefore we need to handle the incoming data differently.